 The Pennsylvania Department of Education has authorized the College to award the Associate's degree.
 Specific programs receive national accreditation.

-How do I earn an AA, AS or AAS degree?
+How do I earn an AA, AS, AFA or AAS degree?

-HACC degrees require that you complete certain requirements: You must meet certain requirements to earn an AA, AS or AAS degree from HACC.
+HACC degrees require that you complete certain requirements: You must meet certain requirements to earn an AA, AS, or AAS degree from HACC.
 You must:

 Is a diploma right for me?

 A diploma is ideal for students who need a specific technical skill as quickly as possible.
 Diploma programs offer concentrated study of technical job skills and are designed to be completed in one semester.

 How do I earn a diploma?